Some more famous characters

 "Follow the example of the castle county of Pest

-János Kardos (1801 - 1875) was an evangelic priest, teacher and writer.
-In Vienna he finished his studies in theology.
+János Kardos (1801 - 1875) was an Evangelic priest, teacher and author.
+In Vienna, he finished his degrees in theology.
 He worked and lived in Hodos (Slovenia).
 He wrote and translated ecclesiastical books and school books.
-Kardos was the first to translate works by Hungarian writers and poets from Hungarian into the Slovene language. (works by Petõfi, Arany, Jókai, Kisfaludy, Vörösmarty etc.).
-Amongst others he also translated Mihály Vörösmartys appeal:
+Kardos was the first to translate works by Hungarian writers and poets from Hungarian into Slovenian (works by Petõfi, Arany, Jókai, Kisfaludy, Vörösmarty etc.).
+Amongst others, he also translated Mihály Vörösmarty's plea:

 "Domovini nevkleknyeno